mateusvictor/School-API/README.md

 # School-API
 A REST API made using Django Rest Framework and PostgreSQL where students can enroll/unenroll courses, check the courses enrolled and more.
-(Check routes)
+(Check the REST API section)

 # How to use it?